MiddletonCommunityVoice/services-list/content/services-directory/healthwatch-rochdale.md

 We work to ensure consumer's views about services are represented both locally and nationally

-We focus on local voices being able tp influence the delivery and design of local services
+We focus on local voices being able to influence the delivery and design of local services

 We have statutory powers that enable local people to influence health and social car services